dtolia/nonworker-analysisUK/README.md

 ![alt text](https://github.com/dtolia/nonworker-analysisUK/blob/main/charts/incorrectPlotPithoragarh.png "Incorrect Plot for District Pithoragarh")

-The graph above shows **Gangolihat** as the hub of non-workers, totaling approx. 38k people!
+The graph above shows **Gangolihat** as the hub of non-workers, totaling approximately thirty-eight thousand people!
 But it is also true that Gangolihat is more densely populated than other blocks in the district.
 So, as a workaround, I calculated the *non-worker percentage against the total population* for each development block through:

 ```python
 df_pct = df_cdb.assign(non_working_population_percent=((df_cdb['Non Working Population Person']/df_cdb['Total Population Person']) * 100))